snicker02/Catoptron3D/README.md

 Diminishing returns are steep: 2x2 buys most of the improvement at under 3x the cost, 3x3 buys another 9 points for twice that again.
 2x2 is the default.

+### The grain in a shared render, and what it actually was

+A save of a Jerusalem cube stacked with Mirror shells came back visibly grainy on smooth panels, made at 4x4 samples.
+Two separate things:

+**1. The sample count never reached the export.** `cur` is only swapped by `syncProgram`, which runs in the FRAME LOOP; export and quick render call `renderScene` directly, so they kept using the viewport's 1x1 program.
+Every save was unsampled no matter what the control said.
+Export now requests its own program and WAITS for it — a parallel compile is not ready on the same tick — and falls back to 1x1 with a message rather than silently using the wrong one.

+**2. Supersampling would not have fixed that image anyway.** With it genuinely applied, 2x2 cut the grain on that scene by 7%, against 34% on a cleaner one.
+The difference is diagnostic: this is not edge aliasing.
+A folded or IFS estimator is continuous but its GRADIENT is not — a sub-pixel shift can flip an early fold or map selection, so two rays landing a hair apart on the same flat panel return different normals.
+The signal is noisy at every scale, so averaging sub-samples barely helps.

+What does help is probing the normal wider, which averages across those pieces. **Normal smoothing** (Quality) is a multiplier on the probe offset.
+Measured on that scene: x4 cuts the grain 17%, x16 cuts it 35% — but x16 also visibly rounds real detail away, so it is a trade rather than a free win.

+Also worth knowing, because it is backwards from the obvious guess: on that scene a step scale of **0.15 produced LESS grain than 0.85** (7.61 against 10.69).
+A small step lands the hit point closer to the true surface, which steadies the normal.
+Step starvation was only 3% at 0.15 and 0% at 0.85, so starvation was not the cause either.

 ### What was checked when "rendering errors" were reported

 Worth recording, because the answer was not where it was expected.